Density estimation on smooth manifolds with normalizing flows: Experiments

-We evaluate our model through a series of metrics.
-First, we investigate the generative capabilities of all models by evaluating a series of tests on model samples.
-These ``closure tests'' are a weighted sum of individual constraints encoding relationships (derived from domain knowledge) between dimensions in the observed vector, taking values in $[0, 1]$, where the closer the value is to $0$ the higher the quality of the samples.
-Then, we project test samples on the learned manifold and measure the reconstruction error, corresponding to the mean squared L2-norm measured in the ambient/observation space.
-This gives us a measure for the manifold learning capabilities of the models.
-Finally, we measure the quality of the log posterior inference.
-Given a set of 20 observed samples $\x_{\text{obs}} \sim p(\x|\boldsymbol{\theta}^{\star})$ we use all models to evaluate the likelihood in a Metropolis-Hastings MCMC sampler to generate posterior samples $\theta \sim p(\boldsymbol{\theta}|\x_{\text{obs}})$.
+For model evaluation, first we investigate the generative capabilities of all models by evaluating a series of tests on model samples.
+These ``closure tests'' are a weighted sum of individual constraints encoding relationships (derived from domain knowledge) between dimensions in the observed vector, taking values in $[0, 1]$, where smaller values denote higher sample quality.
+Second, we measure the quality of the log posterior inference.
+Given a set of 20 observed samples $\vx_{\text{obs}} \sim p(\vx|\boldsymbol{\theta}^{\star})$, we evaluate model likelihood in an MCMC sampler to generate posterior samples $\theta \sim p(\boldsymbol{\theta}|\vx_{\text{obs}})$.
 To evaluate the posterior, we then use kernel density estimation with a Gaussian kernel.
 We evaluate all models for three different ground truth parameter points $\boldsymbol{\theta}^{\star}$.
 For more details on the experimental setting of the task, see \cite{brehmer2020flows}.